kzkaed/pancakes/README.md

-##Imperitive example of making pancakes (Warning- lots of state - dont't thread this!) - puts to console the steps and results.
+Imperitive example of making pancakes (Warning- lots of state) - puts to console the steps and results.